 We are going to learn the throw down today.
-Like so.
 Initially we want to just get a fluid drop and step on into riding stance, but eventually this is going to develop into a full blown throw down and jump on, so we can get onto our board at speed with relatively little run up.

 The building blocks